port-labs/self-service-actions-examples/github-workflows/pagerduty/README.md

 |----------------------|------------------------------------------------------------------------------------------------------|----------|--------------------
 | from              | The email address of a valid user associated with the account making the request.                                                              | true    | -               |

-## Quickstart - Change Incident Owner In Pagerduty
+## Quickstart - Acknowlege Incident In Pagerduty

 1. Create the following GitHub action secrets
 * `PAGERDUTY_API_KEY` - PagerDuty API Key [learn more](https://support.pagerduty.com/docs/